Without proper consideration of all parts of a website design, we might actually be designing our websites into obscurity and irrelevancy.

 Designers and digital marketers have to navigate a huge list of pitfalls and bad practice, and come out the other end with a web page that not only looks beautiful and functions perfectly, but the end product ultimately has to do a job.

 If the website doesn’t convert, it doesn’t matter how wonderful the product of all that work looks, the entire project has simply failed.

 That’s not to say it can’t be salvaged.
-We’ve compiled a list of five key things to avoid when designing and building a website so that it not only looks and feels amazing, but also brings home the bacon.
+Our London web design experts compiled a list of five key things to avoid when designing and building a website so that it not only looks and feels amazing, but also brings home the bacon.

 1. Auto-rotating carousels, banners and hero areas

 They are areas on a website often used for key promotions, pushing the important messages and showing the true personality of a company.
 But did you know that hero areas are often ignored by website visitors?

 These areas at the top of the page will be overlooked by the majority of people visiting a website because they have a different, more “fancy” design to the rest of the page, and might be confused for an advertisement.